Partner Emeritus, Wilson Sonsini

 John SlafskyJohn Slafsky practiced intellectual property and media law for over three decades, first in New York and then at an international law firm in Silicon Valley.

-John held various leadership positions at his 1000+ attorney firm, where he specialized in trademark, copyright and advertising law.
+John specialized in trademark, copyright and advertising law.
 He advised businesses and nonprofits regarding advertising and marketing campaigns; the selection and protection of trademarks; copyright clearance; the transfer and licensing of intellectual property; Internet liability; and unfair competition.
 He also litigated cases in federal and state courts.

-John enjoys the outdoors, sports, guitar, travel, and a good burrito.
+John enjoys the outdoors, sports, guitar and travel.
 His wife Amy is a veteran television news producer who pivoted to support elementary school students in local public schools.
-They have two young-adult children who live out of state.
+They have two young-adult children.